jimchen1551/MPCS/Computer Science/Machine learning.md

 - Fundamentals of Machine Learning for Predictive Data Analytics by John D. Kelleher, Brian Mac Namee, and Aoife D'Arcy
 - Hands-on Machine Learning with Scikit-Learn, Keras, and Tensorflow by Aurelien Geron
 - Foundations of Machine Learning by Mehryar Mohri, Afshin Rostamizadeh, and Ameet Talwalkar
+- Pattern Recognition and Machine Learning by Christopher M. Bishop

 ## NCTU
 Homework: 40%